derbyjs/derby/index.md

 >
 > **status:** *(optional)* Number specifying the HTTP status code.
 200 by default.

-For creating error pages and other static pages, Derby provides a `staticPages` object that renders a template and script file specified by name.
+For creating error pages and other static pages, Derby provides a `staticPages` object that renders a template and style file specified by name.
 Typically, this is used without a model object, but it is possible to supply a model object that is used for rendering only.
 See [Static pages](#static_pages).

 ## app.view